 Patents have a limited lifespan.
 In most countries, including the United States, the natural expiration of a patent is 20 years from the date that the application for the patent is filed.
 In some cases, the term of a U.S. patent is shortened by a terminal disclaimer that reduces its term to that of an earlier-expiring patent.
 Various extensions of patent term may be available in particular countries; however, in all circumstances the life of a patent, and the protection it affords, has a limited term.
 If we encounter delays in obtaining regulatory approvals, the period of time during which we could market a product under patent protection could be reduced.
 We expect to seek extensions of patent terms where these are available in any countries where we are prosecuting patents.
 Such possible extensions include those permitted under the Drug Price Competition and Patent Term Restoration Act of 1984 in the United States, which permits a patent term extension of up to five years to cover an FDA-approved product.
 The actual length of the extension will depend on the amount of patent term lost while the product was in clinical trials.
 If any of our biologic products qualify as being a "first licensure" under the Biologics Price Competition and Innovation Act ("BPCIA") provisions of the Affordable Care Act ("ACA"), we also expect to seek regulatory exclusivity for those products from the FDA, which can grant twelve (12) years of exclusivity under the BPCIA provisions of the ACA.
-However, the applicable authorities, including the USPTO and FDA in the United States, and any equivalent regulatory exclusivity.
-If this occurs, and may refuse to grant extensions to our patents, or may grant more limited extensions than we request, or may not grant regulatory exclusivity.
+However, the applicable authorities, including the USPTO and FDA in the United States, and any equivalent regulatory authority in other countries, may not agree with our assessment of whether such extensions are available or whether any of our products qualify as a first licensure, and may refuse to grant extensions to our patents, or may grant more limited extensions than we request, or may not grant regulatory exclusivity.
 If this occurs, our competitors may be able to take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data, and then may be able to launch their product earlier than might otherwise be the case.